Ahnaf-dev/teashop-ecommerce/README.md

 - **Responsive Design:** Ensured that the teashop is accessible and functional across a variety of devices and screen sizes through responsive web design.

--**Deployment and Hosting:** Deployed the project to Vercel and configured sensitive information through environment variables.
+- **Deployment and Hosting:** Deployed the project to Vercel and configured sensitive information through environment variables.